 The solar tax credit is a tax credit that is used to reduce your tax liability.
-So at tax time when you owe money to the IRS, you would use your solar tax credit to cancel out your IRS bill by the value of your tax credit.
-The tax credit is NOT a deduction, it’s a credit.
+So, at tax time, you would use your solar tax credit to reduce your IRS bill by the value of your tax credit.
+The tax credit is not a deduction; it’s a credit.